ethereum/EIPs/eip-draft_TCT_abbrev.md

 We have build a MVP version of TCT mechanism in the [demo repo](https://github.com/TCT-web3/demo).
 What's more, We have integrated TCT mechanism into current Geth in the [TCT-Geth](https://github.com/TCT-web3/TCT-Geth).

 ## Security Considerations
-We might have security issues on the theorem repository.
-Since we plan to put the theorems on IPFS, if the theorem repository is poisoned, then this could lead to security incident.
+In the current construct of our theorem repository, potential security vulnerabilities may exist.
+Given our intention to migrate the theorems to the InterPlanetary File System (IPFS), a compromised repository could precipitate a significant security breach.

 ## Copyright
 Copyright and related rights waived via [CC0](../LICENSE.md).